-Step 2: Inspect the display cable and confirm a secure connection
+Step 2: Inspect the video cable and confirm a secure connection

-If your screen is still blurry, try using a different type of display cable than the one you are using.
-If your screen becomes clear your display cable is the issue.
+If you find your screen is still blurry, try using a different type of video cable than the one you are using.
+If your screen becomes clear your video cable is the issue.

 Step 3: Set Monitor To Max Resolution